microsoft/pxt-maker/docs/projects/digital-io/multi-blinky.md

 # Multi Blinky

-Blink multiple LEDs together> You can have multiple forever loops running concurrently to blink multiple LEDs.
+You can have multiple forever loops running concurrently to blink multiple LEDs.

 ```blocks
 forever(function() {